 Ride along with Luxury Rail Travel to the Steel City, Pittsburgh, PA.
-Spend 3 days and 2 nights riding with us and exploring Pittsburgh and staying at the Pittsburgh Marriott Center City Hotel.
+Spend 3 days and 2 nights riding with us, exploring Pittsburgh and staying at the Pittsburgh Marriott Center City Hotel.
 Click to lean more!

 Ride on private cars from Philadelphia to New York City as we take our train home.
 Enjoy the 110 mph trip through Pennsylvania and New Jersey into New York City on this one way chance to ride either the "Alexander Hamilton" or "Passiac River".